 (2017 – ?)

-In this body of work I have set out to tamper with the firmware of my cameras.
+In Poisoned Landscapes I have set out to tamper with my imagery.
 I do so to stress the role that human activity has on the environmental degradation, and, in turn, to invite us to give to our planet – and our choices – a second look, in the belief that an inhabitable world remains the precondition for all liveable lifes.

 Hacking my images, I work at the intersection of photography and painting.
-The designed processes allow me to mimic custom film emulsions and color renditions.
-I use them to create positive visuals.
+I utilise the designed process to create positive visuals.
 It is my contention, in fact, that the Earth will not lose its inherent beauty, even though it may become more inhospitable to current human societies and to other species in the biosphere.
 In a way, I am photographing nature into the future.
 I am photographing a world without us.